JCarlee/pdf-invoice-scraper/README.md

 Scrape text-based PDF invoices, insert lines items into SQLite database, and generate summary reports.

 ## Motivation
-After seeing a florist friend struggle with handling hundreds of paper invoices, I wanted to relieve the majority of work.
+After seeing a friend struggle with handling hundreds of paper invoices, I wanted to relieve the majority of work.

 ## Dependencies
 * Python 3